 The easiest way to get involved is to jump right in and post in the comment section of one of our news posts or feature stories that interests you.
 Just scroll down to the Livefyre comment box, register to post using one of the connected social media sites, and contribute to the ongoing discussion with your fellow commenters.
 It even works on our mobile site.
 And if you're going to comment, please...

 We have a simple code of conduct for commenting on our work and our streams and other channels.
 If you break our rules and create makework for us, we might delete your post or ban you.
 If you see someone else breaking the rules, hover over the timestamp of the post and press the "flag" button to bring it to our attention.

 - No sockpuppets.
 Don't abuse multiple accounts to "win" debates.

 - No advertising.
-Don't piggyback promotions or links for rival blogs on our blog.
+Don't piggyback promotions or links for rival blogs in our comments.
 It's rude.

 - Don't flamebait.
 Don't intentionally antagonize the staff or another reader.

 - Don't troll.
-Avoid trolling a thread with inane or off-topic statements.
+Avoid trolling a thread with inane, disingenuous, or off-topic statements.
 Stay on topic.

 - Don't spam.
 Do not spam the site with any sort of advertising or duplicate posts.
 Do not repost deleted posts.